LuiseQuoss/ebvcube/README.md

 ```

 In this case the levelpath corresponds to the datacube path.
 But you can
 also alter attributes at the metric or scenario level.
-See the Vignette
+See the vignette
 for more info.